ivana-g/productivity-principles/README.md

 Develop my skills.
 Study my craft.
 Save some money.
 Build a network before I need it.
 Lay the ground work.

 The prepared person is positioned to benefit from unexpected opportunities.

+## The value of questions
+Is your reading and research supplementing your actions or substituting for them?

+Research is useful until it becomes a form of procrastination.

+## Life rewards courage.

+The person who is brave enough to bet on something or someone—as long as they avoid irreversible mistakes like running out of cash or going to jail—is in a position to win.